bagusbpg/key-value-store/README.md

 ```bash
 go get github.com/go-redis/redis/v9
 ```
 Go-redis v9 is to be used when your redis is of version 7.x.x, while go-redis v8 is for redis version 6.x.x.
-Note: you can check your installed redis' version from INFO command executed before.
+Note: you can check the version of your installed redis from INFO command executed before.

 In your service app, you need to create a redis client instance, specifying the address where redis is serving, password, and database.
 Sometime, you may also want to specify some other options as well, like what is the maximum number of idle connections should be allowed.
 In the following example, you can set such limit using `MaxIdleCons` option.
 ```go